Key Stage One and Two

 Historical, Geographical and Social Understanding

 The historical aspects of this area of the curriculum are aimed at developing the children’s understanding of how the world has changed and the influences of the past upon the present.
-Pupils work with a wide range of evidence, including pictures, artefacts, film and written sources.
+Pupils work with a wide range of evidence, including pictures, artifacts, film and written sources.
 They investigate this material, form ideas and judgments about the past and communicate their developing knowledge and understanding in a variety of ways.